Alxelio/bmi/README.md

 # Number 4
 I placed a new file called exceptions for handling some exceptions in this code, just to avoid some errors.

+# Number 5
+I've finished making changes at exceptions file at the moment.